UbuntuEvangelist/sms-gateway-software/README.md

 ```
 I will install SMS gateway Linux for send and receive text SMS real time 100% inbox.

+No False Promises.
+No Over-Hype.
 I will do SMS Gateway software installation and configuration service from home 🏠

 This GitHub Gig Will Help You Complete SMS Gateway Installation According To Your Business Model.
 ```